kktjs/kkt/README.md

 ## Example

-Initialize the project from one of the examples:
+Initialize the project from one of the examples, Let's quickly create a react application:

 ```bash
 $ npx create kkt my-app -e `<Example Name>`